guoqingbao/Pathofusion/LabelingWebsite/README.md

 # Patholabelling
 An open-source website for marking histopathology images.
-It is a part of our research project: https://github.com/guoqingbao/Pathofusion
+It is a part of Pathofusion framework.

-This repository is made public for a research paper that currently under review:
+This repository is made public for the published research papers.

 # Video demonstration: